ShodanOSS/KernelsAnders/DebianWireGuardGUI/README.md

 ```

 ## Security / Privacy
 This repository contains no private keys, configs, or personal data.
-Tunnel configs live in
 `/etc/wireguard` at runtime and are not included here.
-Do not commit real `.conf` files.

 ## Project Layout
 - `app/` Electron main/renderer source